 Waking up between 5am and 7am - The Colon Meridian, Power is Being Drained

-The correlated emotions are above.
+The correlated emotions are the same as for the Lung Meridian hours between 3am and 5am.
 The colon is part of the power center of the body and if you are wakeful during these hours you'll want to be sure that you are not draining power from another person and that no one is draining power from you.
 The tendency to pull power is a hallmark of narcissistic personalities and the tendency to let one's power be pulled even if unconsciously may be part of the inverted covert narcissistic personality or codependent personalities.

 It goes without saying that sleep is essential to the proper functioning and thriving of the body, mind, spirit and soul.
 If you are wakeful during a specific time period at night, this may be a message from the body that something in your relationships is imbalanced and needs addressing.